Why Proper Evacuation Matters in HVAC Systems

 Step 2: Connect the System

 Attach hoses to the system service ports and connect them to the vacuum pump.
 Ensure all fittings are tight and properly seated.
-Avoid unnecessary hose length, as this increases restriction.
+Avoid unnecessary hose length — restriction is the enemy of pull-down speed.

 Step 3: Install the Micron Gauge

-Place the micron gauge at the system side rather than directly on the pump.
-This gives a more accurate reading of what is happening inside the system.
+Place the micron gauge at the system side, not directly on the pump.
+This gives an accurate reading of what is happening inside the system rather than at the pump inlet.

 Step 4: Remove Valve Cores

 Using a valve core removal tool, remove Schrader cores to improve flow.
-This can significantly reduce evacuation time and improve results.
+On smaller residential systems this can halve pull-down time; on larger systems the impact is even more significant.

 Step 5: Start the Vacuum Pump

 Turn on the vacuum pump and open the system valves.
 Monitor the micron level as it drops.
-The rate of change provides useful insight into system condition.
+The rate of change provides useful insight into system condition — a fast initial drop followed by a plateau often points to moisture or restriction rather than a pump limitation.

 Step 6: Monitor the Vacuum Process

 Watch how the micron level behaves.
-A steady drop indicates effective evacuation, while slow or unstable readings may suggest leaks, moisture, or restrictions.
+A steady drop indicates effective evacuation.
+Slow progress or unstable readings may suggest leaks, moisture, or restriction in the hose setup.
+Address the cause rather than waiting longer.

 Step 7: Perform a Decay Test

-Once the target vacuum is reached, isolate the system and observe the micron level.
-A stable reading confirms that the system is dry and leak-free.
+Once the target vacuum is reached, isolate the system from the pump and observe the micron level.
+A stable reading over several minutes confirms the system is dry and leak-free.
+A rising reading means something is still wrong — don't charge until it's resolved.

 Step 8: Shut Down the Pump

 Close system valves first, then turn off the pump.
-This prevents backflow and maintains vacuum integrity.
+This prevents backflow and protects the pump from contamination.

 Step 9: Prepare for Charging